hslatman/awesome-threat-intelligence/README.md

             <a href="https://github.com/paulpc/nyx" target="_blank">nyx</a>
         </td>
         <td>
-            The goal of this project is to facilitate distribution of Threat Intelligence artifacts to defensive systems and to enhance the value derrived from both open source and commercial tools.
+            The goal of this project is to facilitate distribution of Threat Intelligence artifacts to defensive systems and to enhance the value derived from both open source and commercial tools.
         </td>
     </tr>
     <tr>